-This cluster aggregates papers that focus on the organisational conflicts that may arise in the management of family firms.
-The antecedents of conflicts are addressed, particularly those related to generational involvement (Kellermanns & Eddleston, 2004; 2006; Morris et al. 1997) and to clashing identities (Shepherd & Haynie 2009; Sundaramurthy & Kreiner, 2008).
+et al., 1997) and to clashing identities (Shepherd and Haynie, 2009; Sundaramurthy and Kreiner, 2008).
 In addition, different types of conflicts are also discussed in relation to benefits and/or costs that add to the decision-making process (Sharma and Sahrma, 2011; Zahra et al., 2007).

 Specifically, generational involvement is the most widely studied.
-Morris et al. (1997) consider the relationships between family members, along with control of the process and the readiness of the heirs to assure a successful succession, to be vital.
+Morris et al. (1997) considered the relationships between family members, along with control of the process and the readiness of the heirs to assure a successful succession, to be vital.
 However, when relationships are not smooth, the whole process can be hindered.
 This early study opens up the debate about relational conflicts as one of the most crucial type of conflicts for family firms.

 Davis and Harveston (2001) introduced the multi-generational element into the debate of conflicts.
 Their study shows that conflicts in family businesses can increase through the involvement of a larger part of the family, especially multiple generations, and through a stronger base of social interactions.
-Such conflicts are particularly detrimental for ownership and leadership continuity, decisions about power and money distribution, and shared and coherent strategic vision for the firm.
+Such conflicts are particularly detrimental for ownership and leadership continuity, decisions about power and money distribution and shared and coherent strategic vision for the firm.

-Kellermanns and Eddleston, in a series of highly cited studies (e.g. 2004, 2006), dig even deeper into the generational involvement topic with regard to specific types of conflict, i.e. cognitive versus relational, and their consequences.
-Their study starts with a theoretical paper (Kellermanns & Eddleston, 2004) stating, through several propositions, that multi-generational involvement increases task and process (cognitive) conflicts, so that all family members can express their opinions and mutually adjust, leading to "wiser" decisions.
+Kellermanns and Eddleston, in a series of highly cited studies (e.g. 2004, 2006), dig even deeper into the generational involvement topic with regard to specific types of conflict, i.e. cognitive versus relational and their consequences.
+Their study starts with a theoretical paper (Kellermanns and Eddleston, 2004) stating, through several propositions, that multigenerational involvement increases task and process (cognitive) conflicts, so that all family members can express their opinions and mutually adjust, leading to "wiser" decisions.
 However, such benefits of the cognitive dimension are moderated by the level of relationship conflicts.
-Thus, relationship conflict becomes a more central aspect of family firms since as it can directly affect performance, but can also indirectly hinder the process of reaping the benefits of other cognitive conflicts.
+Thus, relationship conflict becomes a more central aspect of family firms, as it can directly affect performance but can also indirectly hinder the process of reaping the benefits of other cognitive conflicts.

 In the study of Eddleston et al. (2008), the authors seem to summarise their whole production over the past few years.
 They reported how a participative style of decision making generally increases conflicts, especially when the ownership of the firm is spread across multiple generations.
-However, exception are those family firms where the first- and second-generation are involved in the ownership.
-This condition is confirmed in Kellermanns and Eddleston (2007), which showed that cognitive conflict has a general negative outcome on the ability of decision making for family firms.
-However, again in cases of concentrated generational ownership, outcome such relation is lessen showing some positive aspects.
-Both studies show that, in encouraging environments where dissent is seen as a resource rather than a personal attack, usually pertinent to "young" family firms, cognitive conflicts are definitely beneficial.
+However, exception are those family firms where the first and second generations are involved in the ownership.
+This condition is confirmed in Kellermanns and Eddleston's (2007) study, which showed that cognitive conflict has a general negative outcome on the ability of decision-making for family firms.
+However, this study also confirms that in cases of concentrated generational ownership, the outcome of such relation is lessen showing some positive aspects.
+Both studies show that in encouraging environments where dissent is seen as a resource rather than a personal attack, usually pertinent to "young" family firms, cognitive conflicts are definitely beneficial.

 Despite this, complications may occur in family firms where ownership and generations are quite dispersed, detracting from the essence of family (Habbershon et al., 2003) and the power and willingness of pursuing particularistic family behaviours at the firm level (De Massis et al., 2014).
-Thus, in established multi-generational firms, an increase in cognitive and beneficial conflict, related to tasks and processes, can be easily offset by an increase of personal conflicts that, due to such a dispersion, can quickly escalate to damaging proportions for the firm (Eddleston et al., 2008).
-Again, also in Kellermanns and Eddleston's (2007) later stage of family firm evolution, cognitive conflicts are generally negative and probably due to conflict that has escalated from a working level to a personal level, thus becoming a dysfunctional relationship conflict.
+Thus, in established multi-generational firms, an increase in cognitive and beneficial conflict, related to tasks and processes, can be easily offset by an increase of personal conflicts that, because of such a dispersion, can quickly escalate to damaging proportions for the firm (Eddleston et al., 2008).
+Again, also in Kellermanns and Eddleston's (2007) later stage of family firm evolution, cognitive conflicts are generally negative probably because of conflict that has escalated from a working level to a personal level, thus becoming a dysfunctional relationship conflict.